Chapter 9: Networking and Open Source Concepts Class 12 Computer Science NCERT Solutions

 Device Placement:

-Switch Placement: A switch should be placed in each block to manage communication between computers.
+• Switches should be placed in each block to manage local communication.

-Repeater Placement: A repeater should be installed between BLOCK-D and BLOCK-C to enhance signal strength due to the long distance.
+• Repeater should be placed between BLOCK-D and BLOCK-C due to long distance.

 High-Speed Connectivity to Delhi: